Grand Trunk Western 6325: Retirement

-Because of its historical significance, when No. 6325 was retired in 1959 it was donated to the City of Battle Creek, Michigan, for display.
+Because of its historical significance, when No. 6325 was retired in 1959 and was donated to the City of Battle Creek, Michigan, for display.
 Its role in history is what saved it from the scrapper's torch.
 A fundraising campaign, led by the National Association of Power Engineers, promoted its preservation and cosmetic restoration.
 After a fresh paint job by the railroad, 6325 was stored until the city could finalize its plans for the display location.
 The city finalized plans for the locomotive's display location on Hall street across from the train station in May 1960.
 As site preparation began, some residents protested suggesting that the site was too small; ultimately, the chosen site was used.
 The locomotive was moved to its preservation site on July 9, 1960, and a dedication ceremony was held on July 17.

 A decade later, No. 6325 had sat in static display with very little maintenance.
 In 1985, fundraising began to restore the engine.
 The locomotive, the siding it sat on and the fence surrounding it were all sold for $1 to 6325 Turntable, Inc., a nonprofit organization founded to restore it.
 After moving it in October 1986 from its display location to a track at Franklin Iron & Metal Co., work soon began to restore the locomotive to operable status.
 In 1992 the small Michigan restoration group was notified by the GTW/Canadian National railroad that 6325 would have to be moved from its current siding.
 With little volunteers, low money and no place to call home, the Greater Battle Creek foundation was through.